dhellmann/pymotw-3/source/string/index.rst

 .. {{{end}}}

-One key difference between templates and standard string interpolation is that the type of the arguments is not taken into account.
+One key difference between templates and string interpolation or formatting is that the type of the arguments is not taken into account.
 The values are converted to strings, and the strings are inserted into the result.
 No formatting options are available.
 For example, there is no way to control the number of digits used to represent a floating point value.

 A benefit, though, is that by using the :func:`safe_substitute` method, it is possible to avoid exceptions if not all of the values